Dangers of Combustible Dust for Wisconsin Industries

 Preventing Explosions with Industrial Highlight Cleaning Services

 Combustible dust is a major threat in the industrial workplace.
 Many materials which are otherwise not combustible can produce dust which is, leading to accidental explosions and worker injury or death.
+The cost of a quality air duct cleaning outweights the potential risks of combustible dust.
 Air Quality Controllers offers industrial vacuuming and overhead highlight cleaning services to reduce the amount of dust in your facility for a safe work environment.

 Why Is Combustible Dust Dangerous?